ARCCSS-extremes/climpact/README.md

 ## ADVANCED: Batch process multiple station files from the command line

-Software you will need before proceeding:
-* R (version 3.3 or later).
-You will need administrator privileges on your computer or the ability to install R libraries.

 1) Navigate to the climpact-master directory created when installing Climpact.